Lars Vegard: Education and scientific career

 He was born in Vegårshei as a son of farmer Nils Gundersen Grasaasen (1840–1886) and Anne Grundesdatter Espeland (1839–1930).
-He attended middle school in Risør and took the examen artium in Kristiania in 1899.
-He enrolled at the Royal Frederick University (now University of Oslo) and graduated with the cand.real. degree in 1905.
+He attended middle school in Risør while his elder brother managed the farm after their father's early death and took the examen artium in Kristiania in 1899.
+He enrolled at the Royal Frederick University (now University of Oslo) and graduated with the cand. real. degree in 1905.

+From 1906, Vegard worked as an assistant under Kristian Birkeland, researcher of the aurora and author of the Birkeland–Eyde process.
+In 1907 Birkeland helped Vegard to get a government stipend to study conduction of electricity in gases at the prestigious Cavendish Laboratory in Cambridge.

+However, the Norwegian graduate student didn't work there on this topic, with an 1908 publication under the mentorship of J. J. Thomson covering osmosis.
+A year later he was recruited by William Henry Bragg, who was visiting Cambridge regularly, to study X-rays.
+Bragg, convinced they are corpuscular, was bothered by Charles Barkla's experiments on their polarization which proved their nature as electromagnetic waves.
+Vegard was able to successfully reproduce them.

+British universities weren't awarding PhD degrees at the time, so in 1910 Vegard returned to Oslo and resumed the aurora research under Birkeland.
+In 1911 he managed to get another scholarship and go to the University of Würzburg to study anode rays, which were relevant to his hypothesis about positive ions in aurora, under Wilhelm Wien for another year.
+In 1912 he published “Über die Lichterzeugung in Glimmlicht und Kanalstrahlen” in Annalen der Physik, and this earned him the dr. philos. degree in 1913.

+In Germany Vegard also heard Max von Laue's lecture proposing X-ray crystallography, appreciated it and wrote Bragg a detailed letter about the idea.
+During World War I the Norwegian, unlike his colleagues in continental Western Europe, was not bothered by any military work and was able to communicate with both German and British physicists, publishing his X-ray crystal lattice analyses (for example, of silver, gold, lead and zircon) both in Philosophical Magazine and in Physikalische Zeitschrift.
+Together with Schjelderup he also studied mixed crystals.

-From 1906, Vegard worked as an assistant under Kristian Birkeland.
-He studied under J. J. Thomson from 1908 to 1910 and under Wilhelm Wien from 1911 to 1912.
-He was a research fellow in physics from 1908 to 1910 and amanuensis from 1910 to 1913, both at the Royal Frederick University.
-In 1912 he published “Über die Lichterzeugung in Glimmlicht und Kanalstrahlen” in Annalen der Physik, and this earned him the dr.philos. degree in 1913.
-He continued advancing at the University, and worked as a docent from 1913 to 1918 and professor from 1918 to 1952.
+Vegard was a research fellow in physics from 1908 to 1910 and amanuensis from 1910 to 1913, both at the Royal Frederick University.
+He continued advancing at the university, and worked as a docent from 1913 to 1918 and professor from 1918 to 1952.
 He was also the dean of the Faculty of Mathematics and Natural Sciences from 1937 to 1941.

 In 1939, Vegard proved hydrogen emissions in aurora borealis, and in 1948 he pointed out the doppler effect in hydrogen lines of aurora borealis.
 He penned about 100 academic publications, and was a board chairman of Det norske institutt for kosmisk fysikk from 1928 to 1935 and 1939 to 1955.